ldemailly/go-scratch/tfonts/README.md

 # tfonts

-Demonstrates large true type font rending in the terminal with multiple options
+Demonstrates large true type font rending in the terminal with multiple options (from truecolor to mono).

-From truecolor to mono
+`tfonts` will show a given text in all the fonts it finds in the system or indicated `-fontdir`.
+Or use a specific `-font`.
+Use the left arrow key or backspace to navigate back, q,Q or Ctrl-C to exit.

-Using [ansipixels](https://github.com/fortio/terminal#fortioorgterminalansipixels) image to terminal rendering.
+Heavy lifting is using [ansipixels](https://github.com/fortio/terminal#fortioorgterminalansipixels) image to terminal rendering.

 ## Install